-A pound of experiences weighs much more than a pound of stuff.
+A pound of experiences is much more valuable than a pound of stuff.

-The things I buy today, though, are experience-laden creations, not material possessions.
-Instead of spending money on consumer goods (e.g., a Rolex), I prefer to purchase experiential goods: music, books, movies, musical instruments, etc. While these purchases might come packaged in physical packaging, that’s not what I’m paying for; the vehicle itself is irrelevant.
-Rather, I’m paying to experience each creation.
+The things I purchase today, though, are experience-laden creations, not material possessions.
+Instead of spending money on consumer goods, I prefer to purchase experiential goods: music, books, movies, musical instruments, etc. While these purchases might come packaged in physical packaging, that’s not what I’m paying for—the vehicle itself is irrelevant; rather, I’m paying to experience each creation.

-Much more so than material possessions, creations enhance my everyday experiences.
-My favorite activities today include playing guitar as a break from writing, walking while listening to music or audiobooks, and reading new books (often using my phone’s Kindle app, which allows me to devour books in five-minute intervals—while standing in the checkout line, relaxing on park benches, or stoically waiting in my dentist’s waiting room).
+Creations enhance my life much more so than material possessions.
+My favorite activities today include playing guitar, walking while listening to music or podcasts, and reading new books (often using my phone’s Kindle app, which allows me to enjoy books in five-minute intervals—while standing in the checkout line, relaxing on park benches, or waiting in my dentist’s waiting room).

-I find value in experiencing these things, not in the things themselves.
-You see, a Rolex will never buy you more time.
-Experience-based goods, on the other hand, possess the potential to add value to your life and thus to help you grow.
+I find value in experiencing these things, not in the things themselves: a Rolex will never buy you more time, but experience-based goods possess the potential to add value to your life, and, thus, to help you grow.